How Often Should I Take My Cat to the Vet?

 Key Points

-• Every cat, regardless of age, should get a checkup at least once a year.
+• Every cat, regardless of their age, should get a checkup at least once a year.

-• Kittens should be at the vet every few weeks during the first 6 months of their life to keep up with vaccines, parasite prevention, and more.
+• Kittens should see the vet every few weeks during the first 6 months of their life.

 • Senior cats or adult cats with health issues should see their vet at least twice a year.

 Taking your cat to the vet is an essential part of preventive care.
-It helps you give your feline friend a greater chance at a longer and better life – and who doesn’t want that?
+These regular check-ups can help you give your feline friend a greater chance at a longer and better life, and preventive care can save you money in the long run.
+Simple, right?

-The American Animal Hospital Association’s (AAHA) general guidelines recommend that all pets – cats and dogs – should have a wellness check-up at least once yearly.
-However, the number of times your cat needs to visit the vet can vary based on age, environment, lifestyle, and pre-existing health conditions, among other factors.
+The American Animal Hospital Association’s (AAHA) general guidelines recommend that all pets — cats and dogs — should have a wellness checkup at least once a year.
+However, your cat may need to visit the vet more often depending on their age, environment, lifestyle, and health conditions.

 How often do you have to take a kitten to the vet?